 Later.
 November 5th 2024.

 I finally, reluctantly, decided to call it a day with this machine & made a start on dismantling it yesterday: ( Might well be an interesting process in itself I’m thinking.
 Many parts are common to other Necchis & I may be able to recover some of my money (£175) in the process.
-Also help keep some other 60+yo Necchis in working order: ) The cam drive unit is good & working.
+Also help keep some other 60+yo Necchis in working order: ) The Automatic Unit is good & working.
 The case & base are close to immaculate.
 All the dials & knobs, cables & plugs are good.
 Not checked the plastic stitch length spiral yet though: ) I’m looking at this as a voyage of discovery.
 The rotary hook may well be a hard to find item.

 The motor looks as though it will fit my Lycia, which came badly oiled up & is still slower than it should be after a careful clean.